10 Benefits Of Neem Oil | What Is Neem Oil?

 Try to condition your scalp by applying neem oil combined with coconut oil or olive oil directly to the scalp before washing.
 Massaging the oil into your scalp will also help increase blood circulation and open up pores, which may help stimulate hair growth.

 Rub a few drops between the palms of your hands and stroke neem oil through your hair to tame frizzy hair and impart an attractive shine.
 Both your hair and scalp will like it.
-Adding neem oil to your hair products and using it as a scalp conditioner will also help prevent, assist and even eliminate dry, flaky skin.
+Adding neem oil for hair to your daily beauty routine and using it as a scalp conditioner will also help prevent, assist and even eliminate dry, flaky skin.

 By combining a few drops of neem oil and a couple of tablespoons of olive oil or coconut oil, you can create an effective, affordable, all-natural hot oil application to assist and correct dry hair and split ends.